Barcelona Underwater: Record-Breaking Rainfall Drenches City in Just Three Hours

 As torrential rain poured down, the C-32 highway near Barcelona became submerged, with cars stranded in deep floodwaters.
 The storm, which had been brewing over eastern Spain since October 29, culminated in an extreme downpour that led to flooded streets, closed highways, and significant disruptions.
 Many regions in eastern Spain, particularly Catalonia, faced paralyzed public transport, while railway services were suspended across northeast Catalonia under an emergency directive from Spanish Transport Minister Óscar Puente.

-A Red Alert for intense was issued across the region, with special warnings in Tarragona, southern Catalonia.
+A Red Alert for intense rainfall was issued across the region, with special warnings in Tarragona, southern Catalonia.
 Schools in Tarragona canceled classes as officials worked to prevent further risks from the ongoing deluge.

 A Record-Breaking Rainfall Event

-Barcelona typically receives around 60 mm (2.3 inches) of for the entire month of .
+Barcelona typically receives around 60 mm (2.3 inches) of rainfall for the entire month of November.
 Yet, within three short hours on Monday morning, the region recorded nearly 150 mm (5.9 inches) of rain, causing rapid urban flooding and overwhelming drainage systems.
 This deluge followed a that prompted mobile alerts for extreme conditions, advising residents to stay clear of -prone areas such as gorges and canals.

 Flight Disruptions at El Prat Airport